3grasses/capstone-project/README.md

 - Adapt DDPG framework which can make the learning efficiency more efficient and imrpoved comapred to baseline model.
 - Introduced the concept of social awareness to make the driver's behavior adhere to real scenarios, such as slowing down when geeting too close to front vehicles.

-Note that the code provided here is already the version after optimization, and it was proved to outperform the A2C model provided by stable-baselines more than 400% in terms of average test reward.
+Note that the code provided here is already the optimized version, and it was proved to outperform the A2C model in `stable-baselines` by more than 400% in terms of the average test reward under 30 epochs.

 ## Content